 Recovery is a lifelong process of improving health and well-being while living independently.
 Many people suffering from addiction achieve sobriety.
 Recovery is more difficult.
 It involves changing your outlook on life, your behavior and in some cases your environment.
 Recovery is different for everyone.
 It’s a highly individualized process that is influenced by numerous factors, including the type, severity and duration of addiction.
 Everyone can recover from addiction.
 It starts with a desire for change and a belief that you can overcome the disease.
 With effective treatment, a safe environment and support, you can live a more fulfilling life.

-Track 15: ADDICTION AND YOUTH
+Track 13: ADDICTION AND YOUTH

 The risk for developing an addiction is exceptionally high during the adolescent and young adult years, and worldwide families and communities are suffering because of addiction's widespread impact.
-An overwhelming majority of those addicted to illicit drugs like opiumheroin and cheaper synthetic substances fall between 15 and 35 years old.
+An overwhelming majority of those addicted to porn and illicit drugs like opiumheroin and cheaper synthetic substances fall between 15 and 35 years old.
 Studies indicate that young people are four times more likely to become addicts.
 As we grow up, brain determines which biochemical it needs to stay healthy.
 The most important of these chemicals called Neurotransmitters.
 They play a major role in everyday functions like eating, sleeping and overall mood.
 When drugs are introduced to a developing mind, the brain may mistake the substances as important neurotransmitters.
 The brain then programs itself to depend on these substances to perform certain functions, causing the individual to crave drugs.

 Drug abuse can cause a variety of long-term problems for teens.
 The most severe consequence is death whether it’s by overdose, traffic accidents, crime-related activity or other causes.
 When left untreated, drug or alcohol addiction can cause potentially fatal health issues, including stroke, heart disease and liver failure.
 Teens who abuse drugs get into accidents at a high rate.
 They die from suicide, accidents and illness much more often than teens who avoid drugs.
 Adolescents who share needles and other drug paraphernalia can contract diseases, such as hepatitis and HIV.
 Many drugs also damage the body’s immune system, making it more difficult to recover from minor illnesses.

-Track 16: SCHIZOPHRENIA, PSTD and ADHD
+Track 14: SCHIZOPHRENIA, PSTD and ADHD

 Schizophrenia is a chronic and severe mental disorder affecting 20 million people worldwide.
 Schizophrenia is characterized by distortions in thinking, perception, emotions, language, sense of self and behaviour.
 Common experiences include hallucinations (hearing voices or seeing things that are not there) and delusions (fixed false beliefs).
 People with schizophrenia are 2-3 times more likely to die early than the general population.
 When coupled with substance addiction, these two conditions can be dangerous and even deadly.
 This co-occurrence has been a heavily debated topic for decades.
 Most researchers feel substances such as drugs and alcohol do not cause schizophrenia; instead, people living with mental illness use substances as a coping mechanism.
 However, some researchers have also concluded that it could occur the other way around and have found that substance abuse can increase the risk of developing schizophrenia.